dankamongmen/libnetstack/README.md

 ### Why not just use netlink(3) directly?

-It's a tremendous pain in the ass.
+It's a tremendous pain in the ass, I assure you.

 ## Requirements